-Reading Women v Manchester United Women
+Galton double helps Man Utd beat Reading

 Post update

-Alessia Russo (Manchester United Women) wins a free kick in the defensive half.
+Deanne Rose (Reading Women) wins a free kick in the attacking half.

 Post update